Shine Lincolnshire work in partnership with Lincolnshire Partnership Foundation Trust (LPFT) to deliver Peer Support across the County.

 Further information about Primary Care Networks can be found via the link below:

-In addition to Fiona, every Peer Support Worker receives clinical supervision within the IPBT.
+In addition to Katy, every Peer Support Worker receives clinical supervision within the IPBT.